-In reality, Tiki relies heavily on External Libraries, to have less code to maintain and to leverage other projects' experience.
+In reality, Tiki relies heavily on dev:External Libraries, to have less code to maintain and to leverage other projects experience.
 We try to contribute back (upstream) as much as possible.
-More than half of the code included in Tiki is from other FOSS projects.
+More than half of dev:Source Lines of Code is from other FOSS projects.